Special Operations Executive (SOE) Codes

 Saki, IT, 1944/1945: political-military liaison mission Liguria region.

-Samoyede, BE, May 1943: PID mission, for pre/post liberation work, jamming of German wireless installations, aim of helping Allies from D-Day in use of press, cinema and radio.
+Samoyede, BE, May 1943: PID mission, for pre/post-liberation work, jamming of German wireless installations, the aim of helping Allies from D-Day in use of the press, cinema, and radio.

 Savanna, FR, 1941: sabotage Vannes aerodrome, transformer Josephine B substation at Pessac.